OutSystems/OutSystemsNow-Android/OutSytems/plugins/nl.x-services.plugins.calendar/README.md

   // list all calendar names - returns this JS Object to the success callback: [{"id":"1", "name":"first"}, ..] window.plugins.calendar.listCalendars(success,error);

-  // find all events in a named calendar (iOS only for now) window.plugins.calendar.findAllEventsInNamedCalendar(calendarName,success,error);
+  // find all _future_ events in the first calendar with the specified name (iOS only for now, this includes a list of attendees (if any)) window.plugins.calendar.findAllEventsInNamedCalendar(calendarName,success,error);

   // change an event (iOS only for now) var newTitle = "New title!";
-  window.plugins.calendar.modifyEvent(title,location,notes,startDate,endDate,newTitle,location,notes,startDate,endDate,success,error);
+  window.plugins.calendar.modifyEvent(title,eventLocation,notes,startDate,endDate,newTitle,eventLocation,notes,startDate,endDate,success,error);

-  // delete an event (you can pass nulls for irrelevant parameters, note that on Android `notes` is ignored) window.plugins.calendar.deleteEvent(newTitle,location,notes,startDate,endDate,success,error);
+  // delete an event (you can pass nulls for irrelevant parameters, note that on Android `notes` is ignored).
+The dates are mandatory and represent a date range to delete events in.
+  // note that on iOS there is a bug where the timespan must not be larger than 4 years, see issue 102 for details.. call this method multiple times if need be
+  // since 4.3.0 you can match events starting with a prefix title, so if your event title is 'My app - cool event' then 'My app -' will match. window.plugins.calendar.deleteEvent(newTitle,eventLocation,notes,startDate,endDate,success,error);

+  // delete an event, as above, but for a specific calendar (iOS only) window.plugins.calendar.deleteEventFromNamedCalendar(newTitle,eventLocation,notes,startDate,endDate,calendarName,success,error);

+  // open the calendar app (added in 4.2.8):
+  // - open it at 'today'
+  window.plugins.calendar.openCalendar();
+  // - open at a specific date, here today + 3 days
+  var d = new Date(new Date().getTime() + 3*24*60*60*1000);
+  window.plugins.calendar.openCalendar(d, success, error); // callbacks are optional
 ```

 Creating an all day event: